Connecticut Whale Vow to Stay the Course Through Rough Swells

 Signed just days before the series against Minnesota, super-charged Madelyn Evangelous put on quite a show of spirited play for the hometown fans with her relentless pursuit in all three zones.

-A case in point occurred midway through the first period on Saturday, when speedy No. 2 raced through the neutral zone on an on-man rush by Minnesota and prevented a shot on Shelly with a well-timed poke check from behind.
+A case in point occurred midway through the first period on Saturday, when speedy No. 2 raced through the neutral zone on an odd-man rush by Minnesota and prevented a shot on Shelly with a well-timed poke check from behind.

 Along with eight shots on goal and a blocked shot in five games, the Elmira College standout has been a disruptive force primarily on the Whale’s third line with Hanna Beattie and Kendra Broad.